Fine tuning SMLs

 Copy

-We see how the output is
+We see what the output is

 for key, value in collated_sample.items():